patheros/JPManuals/README.md

-# JP Manuals
+# JP Plugins
+JP are a collection of plugins created in colaboration between Joop and Path Set.
+JP modules offer deep musical composition tools.

-This repository contains the Manuals and [Issues](https://github.com/patheros/JPManuals/issues) for the JP plugins for VCV Rack.
+This repository contains the manuals and [issues](https://github.com/patheros/JPManuals/issues) for those plugins.

 # JP Lab